The Small Business Restructure Regime

 There are three stages to the SBR process

 In order to apply for a restructure, you’ll need to submit a plan, a proposal statement (which includes a list of your debt and to whom it’s owed) and voting forms.
-A restructuring practitioner (an insolvency specialist with a special licence who we can refer you to) is required to collate information on the business, property and general financial circumstance
+A restructuring practitioner (an insolvency specialist with a special licence who we can refer you to) is required to collate information about your financial data and overall business circumstances, ensuring compliance with SBR requirements.
+This process simplifies tax reporting and reduces the administrative burden for small business owners.

 Creditors (the people to whom you owe money) have 15 business days to cast their vote for or against the proposal.
-If the majority (in debt value, not number) agree to your plan, then it goes ahead.
-The ATO have so far accepted 50 out of 55 proposals – so the strike rate is pretty good!
+For the plan to be approved under the SBR system, the majority (in debt value, not number) must agree to your plan, then it goes ahead.
+This SBR regime enhances data accuracy and has a strong approval rate, as evidenced by the ATO accepting 50 out of 55 proposals – so the strike rate is pretty good!

 So to make this part crystal clear – if your only significant debt is to the ATO, then they are the sole creditor in the plan and the only party who will need to agree to it.